flappix/webchords/README.md

 # chordlooper

-Online tool for looping complex chord progressions on the fly.
+Online tool for creating and looping complex, jazzy chord progression on the fly.

 **Try it on https://flappix.github.io/chordlooper**